Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-Chase Sapphire Reserve® vs. The Platinum Card® from American Express
+Chase Sapphire Reserve® vs The Platinum Card® from American Express

 Amex offers raw value power, while Chase offers excellent flexibility.

-The winner: Tie
+The winner: Amex Platinum Card

 If you’re not in the market for a top-tier luxury card though, keep comparing travel cards until you come across the one that you fall in love with.
 With so many unique credit cards out there, you should be able to find the perfect piece of plastic with the help of our head-to-head comparisons.